-d) Taking informed and transparent decisions which are subject to effective scrutiny and managing risk
+d) taking informed and transparent decisions which are subject to effective scrutiny and managing risk

 All Committee meeting agendas and minutes are published on the Council's website, including Members' Decisions.
 A programme of meetings is published when agreed by Council.
-The Scrutiny arrangements were changed in June 2014.
-There are now three Scrutiny Committees, the main Scrutiny Committee, the Health Scrutiny Committee and the Call-In Sub-Committee.
-The new arrangements are supported a group of Lead Scrutiny Members and an increased number of Scrutiny Panels, which work more flexibly and informally than Committees and are set up to examine specific issues in detail.
+There are three Scrutiny Committees, the main Scrutiny Committee, the Health Scrutiny Committee and the Call-In Sub-Committee.
+The new arrangements are supported by a group of Lead Scrutiny Members and an increased number of Scrutiny Panels, which work more flexibly and informally than Committees and are set up to examine specific issues in detail.
 Any member of the Council who is not a Cabinet Member can be on a Scrutiny Panel.